gaepdit/enforcement-orders/README.md

 * **WebApp Local** — This profile uses the LocalRepository project for repository implementation and the TestData project for initial seed data.
 A local test user account is used for authentication.
 No external dependencies are required.

-    Use these settings in the "appsettings.Local.json" file to test various scenarios:
+    You can modify these settings in an "appsettings.Local.json" file to test various scenarios:

     - *AuthenticatedUser* — Set to `true` to successfully authenticate with a test account.
 Set to `false` to simulate a failed login.
 (Either way, only the Identity tables are used by the application.
 The application data tables are created, but application data comes from the TestData project.)
     - *BuildLocalDb* — Uses LocalDB when `true` or an in memory DB when `false`.